epfllibrary/latex-course/_episodes/05-References.md

 teaching: 10
 exercises: 5
 questions:
-- "How do I manage cross reference inside a document ?"
+- "How do I manage cross referencing inside a document ?"
-- "How do I make a table of contents"
+- "How do I make a table of contents?"
 objectives:
-- "Cite my Figure, Table, Equations or even Chapters for example inside my document"
+- "Refer to my figures, tables, equations or even chapters from within my document"
 - "Create a table of contents"
 keypoints:
 - "```\\part{}```,```\\chapter{}```, ```\\section{}```,```\\subsection{}```,```\\subsubsection{}```,```\\paragraph{}``` are used to specify the hierarchical structure of the document"